-Our research laboratories are based in the Newcastle Institute for Research on Sustainability (NIReS), Devonshire Building, and include well-equipped molecular laboratories for PCR and qPCR amplification, cloning and analysis of a range of gene targets, and fluorescence in situ hybridization (FISH), and facilities for production of novel recombinant proteins, including protein engineering.
+Our research laboratories are based in the Newcastle Institute for Research on Sustainability (NIReS), Devonshire Building, and include well-equipped molecular laboratories for PCR and qPCR amplification, fluorescence in situ hybridization (FISH), and facilities for production of novel recombinant proteins, including protein engineering.
 Microbiological laboratories are equipped to Category 2 standard.
 We have state-of-the-art equipment for profiling plant leaf gas exchange and light use efficiency, high performance liquid chromatography, fluorescence and light microscopy and easy access to central facilities for confocal and electron microscopy, DNA sequencing, microarray analyses and proteomics.
 We also have a suite of licenced controlled environment rooms for growing transgenic plants and for housing quarantine invertebrate pests.

 We invite contact from interested individuals for research collaboration.

 Specific research projects within the group include:

 • Antisense-based antimicrobial screens

 • Detection and description of microbes and microbial communities in food and environmental samples using next generation sequencing

 • The use of microbes and plants to clean up contaminated environments

 • Inhibition of microbial food spoilage with ozone and other environmentally sustainable treatments

 • Plant-pathogen interactions and decomposition of plant matter